IndustryEssentials/ymir/README.md

 ![mine1](docs/images/mine1.jpeg)

-The user needs to enter the task name, select the data set (VOC2012_mining), and select the model (the initial model trained at the end).
-The user must also enter the filter test TOPK = 500 (the first 500 successfully mined images), and set custom parameters if necessary.
+The user needs to enter the task name, select the data set (VOC2012_mining), and select the model (the initial model trained as illustrated in previous section).
+The user must also enter the filter TOPK as 500 (the first 500 successfully mined images), and set custom parameters if necessary.

 ![mine2](docs/images/mine2.jpeg)

-After a task is created, users can view the task progress and the result set of the mining task on the task management page.
+After a task is created, users can view the task progress and the result of the mining task on the task management page.

 ## 3.5.
 Model iteration